tempodb/tempodb-python/README.markdown

     client.write_key("my-custom-key", data)

 ## write_bulk(data)
 Writes values to multiple series for a particular timestamp.
-This function takes one parameter called data, which is a dictionary containing the timestamp and a list of dictionaries containing the series id or key and the value.
+This function takes a timestamp and a parameter called data, which is a list of dictionaries containing the series id or key and the value.
 For example:

-    {
-        t:'2012-01-08T00:21:54.000+0000',
-        data: [
+    data = [
         { id:'01868c1a2aaf416ea6cd8edd65e7a4b8', v:4.164 },
         { id:'38268c3b231f1266a392931e15e99231', v:73.13 },
         { key:'your-custom-key', v:55.423 },
         { key:'foo', v:324.991 },
     ]
-    }

 ### Parameters
+* ts - the timestamp for the datapoints
-* data - a dictionary containing a timestamp (string) in ISO8601 and a list of dictionaries containing an id or key and the value
+* data - a list of dictionaries containing an id or key and the value

 ### Returns
 Nothing